Asabeneh/30-Days-Of-Python/15_Day/15_python_type_error.md

 >>>
 ```

-There is no function called power in the math module instead we have _pow_.
-Lets correct it
+There is no function called power in the math module, it goes with a different name: _pow_.
+Let's correct it:

 ```py
 Last login: Tue Dec  3 15:20:41 on ttys002